 There's no test to definitively diagnose IBS.
-Your doctor is likely to start with a complete medical history, physical exam and tests to rule out other conditions, such as celiac disease and inflammatory bowel disease (IBD).
+Your health care provider is likely to start with a complete medical history, physical exam and tests to rule out other conditions, such as celiac disease and inflammatory bowel disease (IBD).

 After other conditions have been ruled out, your provider is likely to use one of these sets of diagnostic criteria for IBS:

 - Rome criteria.
-These criteria include abdominal pain and discomfort lasting on average at least one day a week in the last three months, associated with at least two of these factors: Pain and discomfort are related to defecation, the frequency of defecation is altered, or stool consistency is altered.
+These criteria include belly pain and discomfort averaging at least one day a week in the last three months.
+This must also occur with at least two of the following: Pain and discomfort related to defecation, a change in the frequency of defecation, or a change in stool consistency.

 - Type of IBS.
-For the purpose of treatment, IBS can be divided into three types, based on your symptoms: constipation-predominant, diarrhea-predominant or mixed.
+For the purpose of treatment, IBS can be divided into four types, based on your symptoms: constipation-predominant, diarrhea-predominant, mixed or unclassified.

-Your doctor will also likely assess whether you have other signs or symptoms that might suggest another, more serious, condition.
-These signs and symptoms include:
+Your provider will also likely assess whether you have other symptoms that might suggest another, more serious, condition.
+These include:

 - Onset of symptoms after age 50